ben-j-wallace/adolescents/final-outline.md

 ### Curricula

 * At the writing of this article, American political discourse has taken aim at the education of race, racism, and _.
+  * This contest has permeated school board meetings, city councils, state legislature sessions, and even in Congress.
-  * Even during Judge Ketanji Brown-Jackson's confirmation hearing to the United States Supreme Court, Senators have brought it up as an issue.
+  * during Judge Ketanji Brown-Jackson's confirmation hearing to the United States Supreme Court, Senators have brought it up as an issue.
-* However, even before the teaching of experiences of race were consumed by this recent culture war (fair analysis?), educators and policymakers have differed on whether and how the experiences and history of racial and ethnic groups should be discussed in schools.
+* However, even before this recent political discourse on race and education, educators have deliberated teaching of experiences of race were consumed by this recent culture war (fair analysis?),  educators and policymakers have differed on whether and how the experiences and history of racial and ethnic groups should be discussed in schools.
-  *
+* Define curriculum: what is taught.
+  * Some school systems and state legislatures include colorblind approaches that
+  * Diversity ideology: Celebrating difference but ignoring the role of power, white supremacy, and white privilege in past and contemporary life. (multicultural approach, anti-bias as well)
+  * The third most prominent, anti-racist (what conservative activists have recently put into their crosshairs).
+Makes the bulk of literature advocating for changes in curricula and teacher training.

-* Context: Current moment in the United States and teaching issues of race
+* Context: Current moment in the United States and teaching issues of race (include above)
   * In 36 states (as of Feb 2022), legislators have moved to [Source](https://www.chalkbeat.org/22525983/map-critical-race-theory-legislation-teaching-racism)
-* Define curriculum: what is taught.
-* Afrocentric education, multicultural
-  * Anti-bias: stemming from efforts that saw that young children have racial preferences.

-* Do white adolescents notice how their education marginalizes other world views?
+* As localities pursue different approaches to the teaching of race and racism, a central question is how white adolescents interpret them, particularly the extent to which they absorb or rework colorblind messages.

 ### Teachers

+Although American schools vary in their educational approaches to race, teachers also have discretion to emphasize the role of racism and race in certain topics more than others, so the two are difficult to separate.

-* While curriculum is what is taught in classrooms, how teachers instruct their students, or pedagogy, is also important.
+* While curriculum entails what is taught in classrooms, how teachers then instruct their students, or pedagogy, is also important.
-  *
+* The teaching methods adopted by K-12 teachers on matters of race, racism, and diversity are especially

-* K-12 teachers are overwhelmingly white (Festritzer 2011 "Profile of Teachers in the United States" edweek. org) and middle-class yet many teach students from other racial and socioeconomic backgrounds.
+are overwhelmingly white (Festritzer 2011 "Profile of Teachers in the United States" edweek. org) and middle-class yet many teach students from other racial and socioeconomic backgrounds.
 * Outside of the mandated curriculum, teachers also interact with their students informally, providing emotional assistance and connections.
   * Black students, same-race effect and support.
 * How do white adolescents' experiences with teachers shape their understanding of race, racism, and inequality.